Handling Dissent

 - Major irresponsible/unacceptable behavior/dissent warrants a Sending-off (RC)

-- Don’t use your “thick skin” tool; what about the next referee crew?
-Youth refs?
+- Don’t use your “thick skin” thing; what about the next (maybe less-seasoned) referee crew?

-- Managing Dissent—you’ll need to possess these qualities for effective management:
+- Managing Dissent—you’ll need these qualities for effective management:

 - Calm